 Any member of the Board may call for a special meeting.
-A reasonable and good-faith effort will be made by the Superintendent or the Board Peresident, as the case may be, to give every member of the Board twenty-four (24) 24 -hours' notice of the time, place, and purpose of the meeting.
+A reasonable and good-faith effort will be made by the Superintendent or the Board President, as the case may be, to give every member of the Board twenty-four (24) hours' notice of the time, place, and purpose of the meeting.
 In an emergency, however, the members may waive the twenty-four (24)-hour notice requirement.

 All special meetings will be held at a regular meeting place of the Board and in accordance with all applicable provisions of the Open Meetings Law.
-Public notice of the time and place will be given, to the extent practicable, [37] to the news media, and it will be conspicuously posted in one or more designated public locations at a reasonable time before the meeting.
+Public notice of the time and place will be given to the news media, and it will be conspicuously posted in one or more designated public locations at a reasonable time before the meeting.